$A_\infty$ Algebras from Slightly Broken Higher Spin Symmetries

-Due to the conformal invariance of $\square \phi=0$ the conserved tensors can be made traceless and are thereby quasi-primary operators of the free boson CFT.
+Due to the conformal invariance the conserved tensors can be made traceless and are thereby quasi-primary operators of the free boson CFT.
 Contracting them with conformal Killing tensors, one obtains conserved currents and the corresponding charges:

-The Noether theorem relates these currents and charges with the symmetries described in item 1 above, i.e., Definition 2 is more or less equivalent to Definition 1.
+Definition 2 identifies higher spin algebras with the symmetries generated by the Noether charges associated to the higher spin currents.
+Via the Noether theorem Definition 2 is more or less equivalent to Definition 1.
 Such conserved tensors and symmetries associated to them have been known since the 60's, see e.g. \cite{Deser:1980fk,Craigie:1983fb} and references therein.
 It was also shown that they do not survive when interactions are switched on.
-In the realm of CFT the opposite statement is also true: the existence of conserved higher rank tensors implies the theory is free. \cite{Maldacena:2011jn,Boulanger:2013zza,Alba:2013yda,Alba:2015upa}.
-The extensions of the usual Poincare symmetry are constrained by Coleman--Mandula theorem \cite{Coleman:1967ad}.
+For CFT's the opposite statement is also true: the existence of conserved higher rank tensors implies that the theory is free in disguise \cite{Maldacena:2011jn,Boulanger:2013zza,Alba:2013yda,Alba:2015upa}.
+The extensions of the Poincar{\'e} symmetry are constrained by the Coleman--Mandula theorem \cite{Coleman:1967ad}.

 \paragraph{3.
 Quotients of universal enveloping algebras.} A more direct description of HSA associated with linear conformally-invariant equations is via universal enveloping algebra $U(so(d,2))$, as the last paragraph of item 1 suggests: juxtaposing conformal transformations generates the associative symmetry algebra.
 Therefore, we may collect the generators $P^a,K^a,L^{ab},D$ associated with the conformal algebra into $T^{AB}$ of $so(d,2)$.\footnote{$A,B,C,...=0,...,d+1$ are the indices of the conformal algebra $so(d,2)$ and $\eta^{AB}=(-+\cdots +-)$.
 Then, $L_{ab}=T_{ab}$, $D=-T_{d,d+1}$, $P_a=M_{a,d+1}-M_{a,d}$, $K_a=M_{a,d+1}+M_{a,d}$.} Then, any polynomial